spramij/cs2005/README.md

 ### Friends
-- Unique db file with all usernames
-- The user can select a user from its usernamen and add it to his friends list
+- The user can select a user from its usernamen and add it to his friends list Unique database file with all usernames, register new users in said files, and nicely output it when researching users.

 ## IDE of choice:
-Eclipse (as per the instructions from the professor) JetBrains IntelliJ Idea
+- Eclipse (as per the instructions from the professor)
+- JetBrains IntelliJ Idea

 ## Use-case description